Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Variable is never read.
+A variable is never read.
 Note that a variable defined as `_` will be ignored by this lint.

 ## global_never_written

 Default severity: `warning`

-Variable is never written.
+A variable is never written.
 Note that a variable defined as `_` will be ignored by this lint.

 ## implicit_parens